-The client might state a list, such as of requirements to be included in the proposal, the number of reviews to the creative concepts, detailed costing, a timetable for each production stage, details of staff who will work in the project and their roles, references and contact numbers and details of reporting and invoicing formats and procedures.
+The client might state a list, such as of requirements to be included in the proposal, the number of reviews of the creative concepts, detailed costing, a timetable for each production stage, details of staff who will work on the project and their roles, references and contact numbers and details of reporting and invoicing formats and procedures.

-Contacts, with names, emails, phones, from the client’s business people to develop the project.
+Contacts, with names, emails, and phones, from the client’s businesspeople to develop the project.

 - Empathise with the project.